... or keep scrolling to find out everything you need

 If you take your theory test before starting an intensive course, it’s out the way and you’ll have a bit of helpful background knowledge before you take to the wheel.

 If you'd like to do that, please book your theory test and get in touch with us when you've passed it.
+You can book it online, but it must be taken at a dedicated theory test centre.

 This option is fine as well, but it can throw up a couple of potential issues that are worth thinking about.